-The Organization received a \$7,500,000 advance payment towards a conditional contribution in each of the years ended June 30, 2017 and 2016.
-These gifts are conditioned upon incurring costs towards the Organization's program initiatives within these respective periods, and as such has been recorded as a refundable advance in the accompanying consolidated statements of financial position.
+The Organization received advance payments towards conditional contributions in the amounts of \$5,500,000 and \$7,500,000 for the years ended June 30, 2018 and 2017, respectively.
+These gifts are conditioned upon incurring costs towards the Organization's program initiatives, and as such have been recorded as a refundable advance in the accompanying consolidated statements of financial position.